bethanyxwu/ipen5810/README.md

 * How to run the code:

-  Clone the repository locally.
+1.Clone the repository locally.
-  Make sure all dependencies are installed.
+2.Make sure all dependencies are installed.
-  Run cells in Jupyter Notebook.
+3.Run cells in Jupyter Notebook.

 * File structure and description: